Joxy97/build_a_pc/README.md

 - **Component Scoring:**
   Each component is evaluated in four categories: **Gaming**, **ML/AI**, **HPC**, and **3D Rendering**.
 The scoring is performed by comparing each component against a baseline product (typically the oldest or the worst-performing model, with all scores set to 1).
   The score for each task is computed using a formula of the form:

   Score_task = (Sum over specs [(x_spec / baseline_spec)^(nonlinear_scaling_factor) * weight_spec]) * baseline_score

   Here, the nonlinear scaling factor models the nonlinear improvement of performance with the specification, and the baseline score is 1.

-- **RAM Specifics:** For RAM, an additional factor is introduced that includes the number of channels of the motherboard.
-This factor multiplies non-capacity terms during the score summation.
+  For RAM, an additional factor is introduced that includes the number of channels of the motherboard.
+This factor multiplies non-capacity terms during the score summation to model the bonus of single, double or quad configurations.

 - **Data Processing:**
 After calculating the raw scores, the data is loaded into Python where: